chadcooper/vivian/README.md

 phone are total crap, admit it.
 There are only a few good keepers worth filing.

 Also, I wanted to be able to upload photos taken with a real digital camera.
-Box lets me do that as well.
+Box lets me do that as well by just sorting out the keepers on my laptop, then uploading them to box.

 box.com offers free accounts just as do Dropbox and Bitcasa, among others.
 What makes Box stand out is their support of the webDAV protocol, which is supported